TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 !!! info "Can I get HDLight or 4KLight?"
     Probably not, this guide is not geared toward these specific types.
 If space is an issue for you, prefer Web-DL or 720p Blu-ray releases.

+!!! info "FlareSolverr?"
+    Please refer to the [How to set up FlareSolverr](/Prowlarr/prowlarr-setup-flaresolverr/){:target="\_blank" rel="noopener noreferrer"} section.

 ---

 ## Prowlarr specific settings